Ironwood (Ostrya virginiana)

 Form

-Height is 20 to 40 feet with a trunk diameter of 5 to 12 inches.
+Height ranges from 20 to 40 feet, with a trunk diameter of 5 to 12 inches.
 Crown is generally rounded.
-Branches are long and slender, drooping at ends.
+Branches are long and slender, drooping at the ends.
 Sometimes called “musclewood” for its extremely tough wood and “hophornbeam” for its hop-like fruit.

 Bark